The standard of care is to place all pregnant women on T4-only medications such as levothyroxine or Synthroid.

-The guidelines outside of pregnancy are another story entirely, but these guidelines do allow for optimization towards the lower end of the reference range in regards to TSH.
+The guidelines outside of pregnancy are another story entirely, but these guidelines do allow for optimization toward the lower end of the reference range in regard to TSH.

 You could easily dose your medication (whatever you elect to take) to optimize your TSH in the bottom area of that reference range.

 Most TSH lab tests will flag a TSH under 0.45 mIU/L as “low” but these lower levels would be accepted as “normal” under the guidelines listed above.

 In fact, you could optimize your TSH between 0.1 and 0.44 mIU/L in the first trimester of pregnancy (read more about this idea here) which would technically be low outside of pregnancy but which would be perfectly normal during pregnancy.